 About the Faculty of Arts (Undergraduate)

 McGill is known throughout the world as one of Canada’s premier institutions of learning and as one of the leading research universities in the world.
-Professors at McGill are leaders in their fields of expertise and leaders in education.
-Many of them have been the recipients of awards for innovations in teaching.
+Professors at McGill are leaders in their fields of expertise and leaders in education, many of whom have been the recipients of numerous awards for innovations in teaching.
 The Faculty of Arts prides itself on being immediately responsive to developments and changes both within and outside academia and on developing its curricula to reflect these new realities.